 Bi-monthly colloquia during the academic year provide all MAP students with opportunities to network and to share their MAP learning (progress, problems, discoveries, and more) both formally and informally.
-Students are required to make formal presentation here of their MAP projects as a prerequisite to graduation.
-The colloquial gatherings ensure that students receive peer support and offer individuals the chance to demonstrate their progress.
+Students are required to make formal presentations of their MAP projects as a prerequisite to graduation.
+The colloquial gatherings ensure that students receive peer support and offer individuals the chance to demonstrate progress.

 Fall Semester – August 1st